-Geothermal Exploration and Sales
+Geothermal Exploration & Sales

 There are two types of geothermal tenure:

-- Permit.
-A time-limited, exclusive right to explore a specific area, with set terms and conditions.
+- Permit: A time-limited, exclusive right to explore a specific area, with set terms and conditions.
 Permits are for one year and may be renewed up to seven times.

-- Lease.
-Issued only after a permittee drills a geothermal well within a permit area and submits a satisfactory development plan for the location.
+- Lease: Issued only after a permittee drills a geothermal well within a permit area and submits a satisfactory development plan for the location.
 Leases are issued for a 20-year term and may be renewed.

-A company or individual can request an exploration permit for crown geothermal tenure land.
-The holder of the permit has exclusive right to explore for geothermal energy by drilling wells.
+A company or individual can request an exploration permit for Crown geothermal tenure land.
+The holder of the permit has an exclusive right to explore for geothermal energy by drilling wells.

 Geothermal exploration permits are issued through a sealed bid public competition.
-Prior to the sale, a public notice is published in the B.C.
-Gazette, outlining all the terms of the permit tenure disposition and specific tenure terms and caveats.
+Prior to the sale, a public notice is published in the BC Gazette, outlining all the terms of the permit tenure disposition and specific tenure terms and caveats.
 The tenure terms and caveats may arise as a result of the pre-tenure referral process.
 Bids are opened on sale day and evaluated according to the criteria outlined in the public notice.
 The successful bidder’s name is released shortly after the sale has concluded through a notice posted to this website.